Message from Acting Headteacher

 On behalf of the staff, pupils and governors I would like to welcome you to Rosehill School.
 I hope that this website will begin to help you see what our wonderful school can offer your family.
 I feel very privileged to be introducing myself as Acting Headteacher.
 I have worked here for over fourteen years, three years of which I spent as Deputy Headteacher.
 The positive, warm atmosphere and constant drive for improvement at Rosehill makes it a very special place.
 Your child will be placed at the heart of everything we do.
 Our team of staff are skilled, hardworking and committed to developing the whole child, not just academic ability.
 We recognise that success for every child will be different and we celebrate this in numerous ways.
 Achievement and good behaviour are encouraged using a positive approach.

 We know how valuable each day at school is, so we want all of our pupils to be happy, safe and to access an exciting, broad curriculum.
 Some of our most recent developments include our Post 16 pupils running a school café, our Enrichment Curriculum offer and investment in Intensive Interaction and Rebound Therapy training for staff.
 We aim to extend opportunities outside of school in sport, the arts and work related learning, for those students that it is appropriate for.
-This term we took part in a local football tournament, Primary Parliament as well as linking with local mainstream schools for the Garcia Arts project.
+So far this year, we have established our new Student Council and our Primary Parliament group as well as linking with local mainstream schools for the Garcia Arts project.

 We have a stunning new building that we moved into in 2011.
-We pride ourselves in the facilities that include specialist sensory rooms, a dance studio, art studio, Science LAB_13 and training kitchen.
-We also have a large PE hall and a Multi Interactive Leaning Enrichment (The MILE).
+We pride ourselves in the facilities that include specialist sensory areas, a dance studio, art studio, Science LAB_13 and training kitchen.
+We also have a PE hall and a Multi Interactive Learning Enrichment (The MILE).

 In March 2013 we had our fourth, consecutive Outstanding Ofsted inspection which highly commended the work that we do.
 If there is anything else you need to know then please contact us.
 We love our school and we hope that you will too!